Connecticut Cannabis Business Licenses

 WHAT IS THE HISTORY OF CANNABIS IN CONNECTICUT?

 One year after decriminalization, Governor Malloy signed into law HB5389, legalizing medical cannabis in Connecticut.
-Afterwhich, Chapter 120f, An Act Concerning the Palliative Use of Marjiana, was added to the Connecticut General Statutes.
+Afterwhich, Chapter 120f, An Act Concerning the Palliative Use of Marijuana, was added to the Connecticut General Statutes.
 This initiative made the Connecticut Department of Consumer Protection (DCP) the state’s regulatory body for medical cannabis.
-Under this law, a patient may possess up to two and one-half ounces or 56.7 grams per month, unless a lesser amount is recommended by his/her physician.
+Under this law, a patient may possess up to two and one-half ounces or 56.7 grams per month unless their physician recommends a lesser amount..
 Prohibited under HB 5389 is the ability to grow in-home plants.

 DOES CONNECTICUT HAVE A HEMP PROGRAM?

 Connecticut hemp cultivation and processing is legal with a valid growers license from the Connecticut Department of Agriculture.
 For more information about the hemp application, check the On-Line Application at this link.

 ARE YOU PREPARING FOR THE CONNECTICUT CANNABIS MARKET?